Mikhail Gorbachev: In popular culture

 In 2020 and 2021, the Theatre of Nations in Moscow, in collaboration with Latvian director Alvis Hermanis, staged a production called Gorbachev.
 Yevgeny Mironov and Chulpan Khamatova played the roles of Gorbachev and his wife Raisa respectively.

 Gorbachev was portrayed by David Dencik in the 2019 miniseries Chernobyl, by Matthew Marsh in the 2023 film Tetris and by Aleksander Krupa in the 2024 biographical drama Reagan.

-Gorbachev appears in the videogame Call of Duty: Black Ops Cold War during a mission where the playable character infiltrates the KGB headquarter.
+Gorbachev appears in the video game Call of Duty: Black Ops Cold War during a mission where the playable character infiltrates the KGB headquarters.
 Gorbachev is portrayed by David Agranov.

+Footage of contemporary interviews with Gorbachev was used to create the 2020 film Gorbachev.
+Heaven.

+Gorbachev appears in the 1985 film Rocky IV portrayed by David Lloyd Austin.

+Gorbachev also appears in a Pizza Hut commercial in 1997.